 - Re-Recognition Assessment includes documentation review, re-recognition on-site assessment (including an additional one for critical locations), and (MRA).

-It is also allowed to modify the Assessment Program due to the particular situation, so the decision on the way it should be applied should be made on a case-by-case basis.
-When developing a plan of the assessment process, the regulating authority should take into consideration certain important aspects, such as the information on the past performance of the conformity assessment body, especially related to the results of assessments that took place before and the nonconformities identified; change control; core procedures performed by the assessment body; and also the analysis of marketing submissions for medical devices, both reviewed by the particular conformity assessment body in question or for other similar medical devices.
+It is also allowed to modify the Assessment Program due to the particular situation, so the decision should be made on a case-by-case basis.
+When developing a plan of the assessment process, the regulating authority should take into consideration certain aspects, such as the information on the past performance of the conformity assessment body, especially related to the results of assessments that took place before and the nonconformities identified; change control; core procedures performed by the assessment body; and also the analysis of marketing submissions for medical devices, both reviewed by the particular conformity assessment body in question or for other similar medical devices.

 The document also describes the distribution of functions and roles among different participants of the assessment process.
 In particular, the document states the following: